-Adocia has intensified the clinical development of its two product candidates, M1Pram and BC LisPram, positioned respectively for the auto-injector pen and pump markets.
-These fixed combinations of insulin and amylin analogs are expected to provide an improvement in medical service, as compared to rapid insulins administered alone, through weight loss in obese or overweight diabetic patients.
-These rapid insulins are essential to the survival of many patients and generate more than \$9 billion in revenue each year.
-These combinations are intended to improve glycemic control whilst generating weight loss in overweight or obese diabetic patients.
-In the United States, 65% of type 1 diabetic patients and 85% of type 2 diabetic patients are overweight or obese .
+Adocia has intensified the clinical development of its two candidates, M1Pram and BioChaperone LisPram, which are positioned for the auto-injector pen and pump markets respectively.
+These fixed-dose combinations of insulin and amylin analogues are expected to provide improved medical benefits compared to rapid insulins administered alone, by achieving weight loss in obese or overweight diabetic patients.
+In the United States, 65% of Type 1 diabetic patients and 85% of Type 2 diabetic patients are overweight or obese.